Khodwepratik/MyChatbot/README.md

 Questions and answering chatbot with pdf in python

 ## Install the dependencies
-  pip install trasnformers
-  pip install torch
-  pip install spacy
-  pip install fitz
-  pip install flask
+  pip install trasnformers,pipeline, torch, spacy,fitz, install flask

 Dependencies
 1. Flask: A micro web framework for Python.